GSA/data.gov/.github/ISSUE_TEMPLATE/spike.md

 Given above [question/risk/uncertainty], conducting [research/design/investigation/prototyping] is needed to provide factual knowledge on future steps.

-[timebox] of effort has been allocated and once compete, specific future steps will be identified.
+[timebox] of effort has been allocated and once compete, findings will be demonstrated and specific future actions will be decided.

 ## Acceptance Criteria